Richard Bandler: his biography and nlp books

 By introducing people to healthy communication patterns, therapists can show clients how to achieve desired behaviors.
 While there is no scientific evidence to support NLP‘s effectiveness, many therapists believe the method is beneficial for relieving psychological symptoms, such as depression and cognitive impairment.

-Richard Bandler quotes
+Famous quotes by Richard Bandler

 - “Brains aren’t designed to get results; they go in directions.
 If you know how the brain works you can set your own directions.
 If you don’t, then someone else will.”